Alokkannaujiya8/Demo/README.md

 # Demo
-This is a Demo class git &amp; github class
+This is a Demo for git & github class.